pydicom/pydicom/dev/_sources/tutorials/dicom_json.rst.txt

 Introduction to JSON support
 ============================

-Starting in *pydicom* version 1.3, some support for converting DICOM data to and from JSON format has been added.
-This support is considered to be in beta state, and the API is still subject to change.

-Support for the JSON format has been added to the DICOM Standard in Part 18 as the :dcm:`DICOM JSON Model<part18/chapter_F.html>`.
+Support for the JSON format was added to the DICOM Standard in Part 18 as the :dcm:`DICOM JSON Model<part18/chapter_F.html>`.
 The standard describes how different DICOM value representations can be encoded in JSON.